 The meaningful distinction appears when considering how infrastructure teams actually operate.
 Most platforms, including Scalr, optimize for a single workflow: write code, review code, and deploy code.
 This works well for production infrastructure but creates friction elsewhere.

-Spacelift’s dual-path deployment model with Intent recognizes that infrastructure provisioning isn’t one-size-fits-all.
+Spacelift’s two-path deployment model with Intent recognizes that infrastructure provisioning isn’t one-size-fits-all.
 By delivering both rigorous IaC workflows for production and natural language provisioning for everything else, working together on a unified platform, Spacelift eliminates the false choice between speed and governance.
 You get both, applied appropriately based on workload requirements.

 For teams seeking to accelerate infrastructure delivery without sacrificing control, the question transcends feature comparison.
 It’s about whether you want a platform optimized for Terraform/OpenTofu workflows or a platform that adapts to how your team actually works across multiple IaC tools and different provisioning needs.

-Ready to see how Spacelift’s dual-path deployment model can transform your infrastructure workflows?
+Ready to see how Spacelift’s two-path deployment model can transform your infrastructure workflows?
 Start with our free tier to experience both traditional IaC orchestration and Intent firsthand, or book a demo with our engineering team to see it in action.

 Manage infrastructure better with Spacelift